in 2002, after 40

 degree.
 That was too frustrating, and I have no intention to try it

 again.
 Perhaps I was spoiled by having taught in-house courses to motivated and very smart Bell Labs engineers.

 the job story.

 What about my personal life?
-Yes, I did have one.
+Yes, I have one.
 (As I mentioned

 above, I changed jobs to have more time with my family.)

-2016 will mark 50 years of marriage to Rochelle Honey
+2016 marked 50 years of marriage to Rochelle Honey

 Tutelman (née Rice).
 We have raised two sons: